mannaudur/MinCE-prototype/README.md

 # MinCE
 ## Minhash with Cluster Extensions

 MinCE is a fast, memory efficient tool to identify species and strains of unknown sequencing data.
-It accepts fasta and fastq files and even large, unprocessed fastq files with several unknown genomes.
+It accepts fasta and fastq files and even large, unprocessed fastq files with several unknown genomes with the Megasketch -M option.
 It is based on Mash (https://github.com/marbl/Mash), which offers quick comparison between genomes, and extends its resolution to the point of being able to distinguish between strains within species.
 This is achieved by pre-processing the dataset on which it operates and as such, MinCE is dataset-specific.

 A pre-processed dataset of 285.339 genomes (254.025 Eubacteria and 4313 Archaea) is available at https://www.dropbox.com/s/uzxit07gt9bnhjy/MinCE_GTDB202_285K.zip?dl=0, though be advised that this is already present in the current Docker image.
 The dataset is based on the Genome Taxonomy Database 202 Release, but a few files are absent.
 For a description of the pre-processed dataset's content and our compilation of it, turn to https://www.dropbox.com/s/1rndrglvglmp10m/MinCE%20databank%20info.zip?dl=0.